Very Low Birth Weight

 is called intrauterine growth restriction (IUGR).
 It may happen because of problems

 with the placenta, the mother's health, or birth defects.
 Most very low birth weight

 babies who have IUGR are also born early.
 They are usually very small and physically

 Who is at risk for very low birth weight?

 A baby is more likely to be very low birth weight if he or she is premature or has

 intrauterine growth restriction.
-Other things that increase the risk are tied to the
+Other things linked to the mother can increase the

 What are the symptoms of very low birth weight?